 Eggsacs and Spiderlings

 The female spider once fertilized produces eggs.
 When the spider is ready to lay her eggs, she selects a suitable site and builds an egg sac using special white silk, which differs from her usual golden silk.
 It takes two weeks for the young spiders to hatch inside the egg sac.
 They are still embryos at this point and living of the egg yolk.

-Appearance, Diet and Location
+Palm Spider Appearance, Diet, and Location

-The Palm spider or Nephila inaurata has a black, silver and reddish brown torsoe with red and black legs.
-Like all spiders of the species Nephila, it feeds on flies, mosquitoes, moths, wasps and beetles, it has been known to eat small birds and bats that get caught up in its web.
+The Palm spider or Nephila inaurata has a black, silver, and reddish brown torso with red and black legs.
+Like all spiders of the species Nephila, it feeds on flies, mosquitoes, moths, wasps, and beetles.
+Because of its large size, it has also been known to eat small birds and bats that get caught up in its web.

 The Palm spider belongs to the family Tetragnathidae and the subfamily Nephilinae.
-There are two genera of Nephilinae: Nephila (Golden orb-web spiders) and Nephilengys (hermit spiders) The palm spiders is a Nephila and thus a type of Golden orb-web spider, hence its other name the red-legged golden orb web spider.
+There are two genera of Nephilinae: Nephila (Golden orb-web spiders) and Nephilengys (hermit spiders).
+The palm spiders is a Nephila and thus a type of Golden orb-web spider, hence its other name the red-legged golden orb web spider.